ingemar/black-magic/README.md

-    puts "#{name} says 'bwoahahaha!'" end end demon = Demon.new(name: 'Lucy', source: 'fire') demon.name
+    puts "#{name} says 'bwoahahaha!'" end end demon = Demon.new(name: "Lucy", source: "fire") demon.name
 # => "Lucy"
 demon.public_methods.include?(:source)
 # => false
-Demon.summon(name: 'Lucy', source: 'fire')
+Demon.summon(name: "Lucy", source: "fire")
 # Lucy says 'bwoahahaha!'
 # => nil
 ```

 ## Do not
-Be a rebel and run this in production or any other mission critical code. 😜
+Be a rebel and run this in production or any other mission critical code, I dare you. 😜